 This degree is part of the library and information science program, housed in the School of Information Science & Learning Technologies (SISLT).
-The program is fully accredited by the American Library Association (ALA).
+The program is accredited by the American Library Association (ALA), which granted continued accreditation status in 2015.

 - Columbia, Missouri